Type 1 diabetes (T1D) is a complex condition that many people struggle to understand fully.

 As a result, someone with type 1 diabetes must manually regulate their blood sugar using insulin injections or an insulin pump.

-Unlike type 2 diabetes, which can sometimes be managed with diet and exercise, type 1 diabetes is insulin-dependent.
+Unlike type 2 diabetes, which can sometimes be managed with diet or natural methods (such as eating chromium for blood sugar control) and exercise (such as jogging safely to treat type 2 diabetes), type 1 diabetes is insulin-dependent.

 There is no escaping the fact that, for these individuals, the pancreas not producing insulin leads to a lifetime of insulin therapy.